 Each semester we're excited about the diversity God brings to our campus through both our new and returning students.
-For example, the enrollment in fall 1996 totaled 1,514 students which included 287 women, 147 internationals, and 295 American minorities.
-They came from all 50 states, 43 countries, and over 50 denominations!
+For example, the enrollment in fall 1997 totaled 1,531 students which included 305 women, 136 international students, and 268 American minorities.
+DTS They came from all 50 states, 43 countries, and over 50 denominations!